Yomag84/PHP-FFMpeg-laravel/README.md

 - `$mode`, one of the constants `FFMpeg\Filters\Video\ResizeFilter::RESIZEMODE_*` constants
 - `$useStandards`, a boolean to force the use of the nearest aspect ratio standard.

-If you want a video in a non-standard ratio, you can use the padding filter to resize your video in the desired size, and wrap it into black bars.
+If you want a video in a non-standard ratio, you can use the padding filter to resize your video to the desired size and wrap it into black bars.

 ```php
 $video->filters()->pad($dimension);
 ```

-The pad filter takes one parameter:
+The padded filter takes one parameter:

 - `$dimension`, an instance of `FFMpeg\Coordinate\Dimension`

-Don't forget to save it afterwards.
+Don't forget to save it afterward.

 ```php
 $video->save(new FFMpeg\Format\Video\X264(), $new_file);